Insect Stings and Bites

 The tick clamps down with pinchers, then begins sucking blood.
 As the tick engorges, its body changes from flat blackish-brown to round and gray.

 Wood tick attached to the back of the scalp.
 This is the most common site for Utah's ticks to attach.
-Compare to the size of teh fingernail.
+Compare to the size of the fingernail.

 Concerns:

-The tick may infect you with various spooky diseases, like Ehrlichiosis, Babesiosis, Rocky Mountain Spotted Fever, Colorado Tick Fever, and Lyme Disease.
-I won't tell you about all of these, because you'd never go into the woods again.
+A tick might infect you with various spooky diseases, like Ehrlichiosis, Babesiosis, Rocky Mountain Spotted Fever, Colorado Tick Fever, and Lyme Disease.
+But in Utah these diseases are rare.
+Even the ticks are healthier here.

 Ongoing care:

 Check the bite site periodically for redness, swelling, or drainage.
-If you left the head or pinchers behind in the skin, it will act like a tiny splinter with festering and local infection.
-See the section on signs of infection.
+If you left the head or pinchers behind in the skin, you get infected.
+See our page about signs of infection.

 Watch for: